Missouri, Illinois, Kansas, Oklahoma, Nebraska, and Indiana Father’s Rights Attorneys

 attorneys represent dads in all cases that may involve father’s rights, including:

 - Divorce: We can help fathers in divorce and related family law matters.
 Find out more by reading about the divorce services we provide.

-- Child custody disputes: We can represent men when they are trying to ensure that they can remain a big part in lives of their children regarding physical and legal custody, parenting time, allocation of parental responsibilities, and other related matters.
+- Child custody disputes: We can represent men when they are trying to ensure that they can remain a big part of the lives of their children regarding physical and legal custody, parenting time, allocation of parental responsibilities, and other related matters.

-- Motions to modify: Sometimes, court orders regarding custody, parenting time, and support can be outdated due to changed circumstances of a substantial and continuing basis.
+- Motions to modify: Sometimes, court orders regarding custody, parenting time, and support can be outdated due to changed circumstances on a substantial and continuing basis.
 In these situations, we can offer representation.

 - Motions for contempt: In some cases, one party can allege that the other has wilfully failed to abide by a prior court order regarding custody or support.
 In these cases, we can offer legal representation.

 - Orders for protection: In divorce and other family law matters, an order of protection (also known as a protective order or restraining order) may end up being filed.
 In these cases, having an attorney in your corner is important.

 - Paternity cases: One of the most common cases involving unmarried fathers is paternity litigation under the Uniform Parentage Act.
 In these cases, courts can require DNA tests, and establish paternity, custody, and support.
 Men must have legal counsel during these types of proceedings.

 - Appeals: After the conclusion of a divorce, paternity, or other family law matter, a dad can sometimes feel as if the judgment/order is unjust and unfair.
 In some cases, the father may be able to appeal the decision.
 Speaking with a lawyer immediately is important to ensure appeal deadlines are met.